PLATOONProject/Pilot2A-Data-Integration/README.md

 ```

-This will create the RDF dumps according the configuration file, `config.ini`, and store the RDF dump in `/data/` volume, which in turn in "Pilot2A-Data-Integration/"
+This will create the RDF dumps according the configuration file, `config.ini`, and store the RDF dump in `/data/` volume, which in turn in "Pilot2A-Data-Integration/".
+You can find the raw RDF file in `.nt` serialization inside

 3. Load the RDF dump to Virtuoso